mindaniel/Brownian-and-Monte-Carlo/README.md

-# Brownian-and-Monte-Carlo
-📈 Stock Price Simulation and VaR Backtesting (Excel Model) This project contains a simple and practical Excel model to simulate stock prices using a Geometric Brownian Motion (GBM) process, generate Monte Carlo paths, and estimate Value at Risk (VaR) and Expected Shortfall (ES).
-It also includes a basic backtesting framework to compare predicted VaR against actual market performance.

-🔧 Features
-GBM-based stock price simulation

-Uses historical mean and volatility to model future price movement

-Simulates multiple price paths (e.g., 20 paths) over a 1-year horizon

-Monte Carlo simulation

-Randomized path generation using normally distributed shocks

-Captures a range of possible future outcomes

-Value at Risk (VaR) and Expected Shortfall (ES)

-Calculates VaR and ES at 90%, 95%, and 99% confidence levels

-Uses log returns from the simulations

-Backtesting

-Compares predicted daily VaR against actual historical log returns

-Counts how many breaches (losses worse than VaR) occurred

-Provides insight into model reliability

-📊 Use Cases
-Academic or student projects in finance, risk management, or quantitative modeling

-Practicing simulation techniques in Excel

-Learning how to connect theoretical models to real-world validation via backtesting

-🧠 Concepts Used
-Geometric Brownian Motion (GBM)

-Monte Carlo simulation

-Log returns

-Empirical Value at Risk (VaR)

-Expected Shortfall (Conditional VaR)

-VaR backtesting (exception count)

-📂 Files
-MonteCarloVaR_Model.xlsx:
+Great!
+Here's a clear and professional **README** description you can use for your GitHub project.
+It explains your Excel model with Brownian motion, Monte Carlo simulation, and backtesting.

+You can copy this into a `README.md` file or your GitHub project description:

+---

+## 📈 Stock Price Simulation and VaR Backtesting (Excel Model)

+This project contains a simple and practical Excel model to simulate stock prices using a **Geometric Brownian Motion** (GBM) process, generate Monte Carlo paths, and estimate **Value at Risk (VaR)** and **Expected Shortfall (ES)**.
+It also includes a basic **backtesting framework** to compare predicted VaR against actual market performance.

+---

+### 🔧 Features

+* **GBM-based stock price simulation**

+  * Uses historical mean and volatility to model future price movement
+  * Simulates multiple price paths (e.g., 20 paths) over a 1-year horizon

+* **Monte Carlo simulation**

+  * Randomized path generation using normally distributed shocks
+  * Captures a range of possible future outcomes

+* **Value at Risk (VaR) and Expected Shortfall (ES)**

+  * Calculates VaR and ES at 90%, 95%, and 99% confidence levels
+  * Uses log returns from the simulations

+* **Backtesting**

+  * Compares predicted daily VaR against actual historical log returns
+  * Counts how many breaches (losses worse than VaR) occurred
+  * Provides insight into model reliability

+---

+### 📊 Use Cases

+* Academic or student projects in finance, risk management, or quantitative modeling
+* Practicing simulation techniques in Excel
+* Learning how to connect theoretical models to real-world validation via backtesting

+---

+### 🧠 Concepts Used

+* Geometric Brownian Motion (GBM)
+* Monte Carlo simulation
+* Log returns
+* Empirical Value at Risk (VaR)
+* Expected Shortfall (Conditional VaR)
+* VaR backtesting (exception count)

+---

+### 📂 Files

+* `MonteCarloVaR_Model.xlsx`:
   Main Excel file containing all calculations, simulations, charts, and backtesting logic

+---

-✅ How to Use
+### ✅ How to Use

-Open the Excel file
+1. Open the Excel file

-Update your historical stock data
+2. Update your historical stock data

-Run the simulation (manually or with Excel formulas/macros)
+3. Run the simulation (manually or with Excel formulas/macros)

-Check the calculated VaR/ES
+4. Check the calculated VaR/ES

-Use actual return data to backtest the predicted risk
+5. Use actual return data to backtest the predicted risk

+---

-📌 Notes
+### 📌 Notes

-Assumes constant volatility and drift (no jumps or time-varying volatility)
+* Assumes constant volatility and drift (no jumps or time-varying volatility)

-Good starting point for extending to GARCH, EVT, or portfolio VaR
+* Good starting point for extending to GARCH, EVT, or portfolio VaR

-You can modify the number of paths, time horizon, or confidence level
+* You can modify the number of paths, time horizon, or confidence level

+---